AlgoMaster Logo

 Intuition

-Here is the key insight that makes this problem elegant.
 Any subarray of a circular array falls into one of two cases:

 Case 1: The maximum subarray does not wrap around.
 It sits entirely within the linear array.
-This is exactly the classic maximum subarray problem, solved by Kadane's algorithm.
+This is the classic maximum subarray problem, solved by Kadane's algorithm.

 maxWrappingSum = totalSum - minSubarraySum